eclipse-swtimagej/SWTImageJ/README.md

 ## Run SWTImageJ

-To start SwtImageJ as an Desktop application import the project into Eclipse.
+To start SwtImageJ as an Desktop application simply import the plugin project into Eclipse.

 Then select the ImageJ.java file (package ij) and execute the action "Run As->Java Application".

 In Eclipse the needed SWT and Eclipe libraries should be available automatically.